 - 1. There are two opportunities in each academic year for sitting written (component) examinations.
 The previous provision applies equally to assessments other than written examinations unless this cannot be reasonably demanded of the programme (this applies for example for practicals).
 In those cases, a different option will be provided, if at all possible.
 Participation in this may -within the limits of proportionality- be subject to additional requirements.
 See also paragraph 3 of this article. - 2.
 The times in which the examinations can be taken are: - at the end of the quartile for the course to which the (component) examination in question relates, - at the end of the following quartile, and for courses in the 4th quartile during the summer re-sit according to the TU Delft academic calendar. - Based on educational and/or organizational reasons, the Director of Education may determine that students be given the opportunity to take exams in another week of the quartile in question.
 Students involved will be informed by e-mail and via Brightspace. - 3.
 A student shall in principle have one opportunity each year to complete practicals.
 Additional opportunities may be provided only if stated in the description of the course contained in the Study Guide.
-See also Article 17 of the TER on validity of marks and Article 16.7 of the Rules & Guidelines from the Board of Examiners on the conditions to upgrade marks. - 4.
+See also Article 17 of the TER on validity of marks and Article 16.8 of the Rules & Guidelines from the Board of Examiners on the conditions to upgrade marks. - 4.
 Each year a (preliminary) timetable of all the opportunities to sit written (component) examinations is drawn up.
 The timetable is distributed at the latest before the start of each semester.
 In principle, written examinations take place on a working day and resits in the evening on a working day.
 The times and dates referred to in this paragraph shall be determined with a view to preventing simultaneous (component) examinations as far as possible.
 Examinations of two successive academic years shall not be conducted simultaneously.
 A time or date within the meaning of this paragraph shall not be changed except in the case of force majeure or changes approved by the Board of Examiners.
 Students will be informed by e-mail in case of such a change.
 A message will also appear on Brightspace. - 5.
 If an examinee must submit practical work (e.g., a portfolio) for marking, the time of submission shall be made known at the start of the course or practical concerned.
-The examiner may decide not to mark practical work not submitted by the prescribed time. - 6.
-Oral examinations shall take place at a time determined by the examiner, if possible after consulting with the examinee. - 7.
-The provisions of paragraphs 3, 4 and 5 shall apply mutatis mutandis to (component) examinations conducted other way than in writing, orally or by submitting practical work.